 These Regulations, and any amendments or changes hereto, shall be in full force and effect from the date established by the Commission.

-Subdivision Regulations were originally adopted in the Town of Morris with an effective date of June 25, 1957 and all amendments thereto are hereby superceded on the effective date of these Regulations.
+Subdivision Regulations were originally adopted in the Town of Morris with an effective date of June 25, 1957 and all amendments thereto are hereby superseded on the effective date of these Regulations.

 The Regulations were comprehensively reorganized and modified with an effective date of June I, 2010